 • as a child in year 6…, the Claimant would have taken this route many previous times and was familiar with it

 • the girls were warned to be aware.’]

 are relevant circumstances and ones which [the teacher] would reasonably have taken into account in deciding whether it was reasonable to allow the girls to run to the hockey lesson.
 I would be surprised if it is not the case that, in schools up and down the country, children are allowed to run to sports lessons unless, perhaps, the route takes them over busy roads or through an environment which is inherently dangerous.
 However, generally, it is not inherently dangerous for children to run as long as they are careful and to stop them from doing so when on their way to a sports session would be extremely difficult.
 [The teacher] demonstrated herself to be a caring and thoughtful teacher who had been responsible for an impressive risk assessment which showed that she was well aware of her duty of care towards the children in her care and took that duty very seriously.
 All this was more than sufficient to entitle the Judge to come to the conclusion there was no breach of duty in this case and that is not a conclusion with which I could possibly interfere.
 In all the circumstances, it seems to me to have been the right conclusion.

-Note: Formatted for ease of reading.
-Matters in square brackets added.
+Edited for ease of reading.
+Matter in parentheses added.